jatinpatil06/Soybean_Yield_Prediction_for_Maharashtra_Madhya-Pradesh/README.md

-# 🌱 Soybean Yield Prediction with Interpretability (SHAP & LIME)
+# 🌾 Soybean Yield Prediction with Model Interpretability (SHAP & LIME)

 This project presents an interpretable machine learning pipeline for **soybean crop yield prediction** in the Indian states of **Maharashtra** and **Madhya Pradesh**.
 It uses ensemble regression models, synthetic oversampling (SMOGN), and interpretable AI techniques like **SHAP** and **LIME** to make predictions both **accurate** and **explainable**.

----

 ## 📌 Project Highlights